 * Leverage social media and the internet.
 There are online job boards everywhere.
 Applying online becomes a numbers game, hence you need to send out as many personalized e-mails and handsome applications as possible.
 The reality is, most people get jobs either because they are just so outstanding on paper, or because they have connections.
 As a result, you need to leverage your friends on FB, LinkedIn, and Twitter with direct questions and calls for help.
 Again, swallow your pride.
 Everybody knows it’s tough getting a job out there.
 Recollect all the times you’ve helped out your friends, and just be very frank and ask them if they know of any leads.
 Also, make sure to clean up all those risque pictures and ridiculous profiles on Facebook!

 * Identify booming industries and hot locations.
 You should know that the San Francisco Bay Area is on fire, because there’s a big social media bubble brewing with Facebook, Twitter, LinkedIn and the like.
 Therefore, you should direct your job seeking efforts towards Northern California.
 The influx of capital is spreading out to all industries such as private equity, hospitality, retail, and real estate.
 You have plenty of choices, and not just the Internet sector.
 It’s important not to pigeon hole yourself into one area.
 Studying a major that features a broad range of potential career paths is also a good idea, as it allows you to identify a number of different booming industries and hot locations.
 You can then apply in each of these industries and, in some cases, choose the career and location that best suits you.
+There are plenty of affordable communities and apartment options in the area.
 Earning a broad degree also provides you with the chance to make more money because you can apply in many different industries and then sell your services to the highest bidder.
 You are never trapped when you go in this direction because you will always have other options.

 * Lock down your finances.
 You are in survival mode now as you’re expected to be a grown adult who is self sufficient.
 As a result, don’t spend money on anything extraneous!
 In fact, go ahead and sell your non-essential belongings to raise funds and simply your ability to move to wherever the job market takes you.
 The less things you have post graduation, the better you will feel about yourself.
 You’ll be amazed at the liberating feeling of being able to pack everything in a couple suitcases and relocating at a moment’s notice.